ronkok/Temml/docs/supported.md

 The other units are absolute and are not affected by either script level or font size.

-# Troubleshooting

-If an expression is not valid LaTeX, Temml will render the expression in
-$`\color{FireBrick}\text{red}`.
-Hover over the expression to see a message with more information about the error.
-For example the expression `x^` will render as: $`x^`.

-To determine the Temml version number, open the console (Ctrl-Shift-I) and type `temml.version`.

 <br>

 <p class="reduced" style="text-align: center">Copyright © 2021, 2022 Ron Kok.